joekrump/react-cms-client/README.md

 $ mkdir app_config
 ```

+3. Cloudinary Setup

+To set up Cloudinary so that image uploading works in the content editor, follow the guide [here](http://getcontenttools.com/tutorials/image-uploads-with-cloudinary) to set and get the CLOUDINARY_PRESET_NAME, CLOUDINARY_RETRIEVE_URL and CLOUDINARY_UPLOAD_URL values.

-3. Create two config files: `app.js` and `stripe.js` with the following content:
+4. Create two config files: `app.js` and `stripe.js` with the following content:
 - `app.js`:
 ```javascript
 const app_config = {